vacp2p/vac.dev/open-problems.md

 Waku protocols are designed in such a way that resource-limited devices can make up for their lack of resources by relying on the more powerful peers in the network.
 This can be seen at all the layers of the Waku protocol stack.
-One of which is the Waku relay protocol in which peers voluntarily join the routing layer of Waku and aid message propagation.
+One such layer is the Waku relay protocol in which peers voluntarily join the routing layer of Waku and aid message propagation.
-While contributing peers may have altruistic reasons, or be a stakeholder in some higher-level applications and would like to deliver high-quality service via reliable infrastructure.
+Some peers may have altruistic reasons for contributing or are stakeholders in some higher-level application requiring reliable infrastructure to deliver a high-quality service.
-However, this cannot be generalized to all peers hence peers need to be incentivized for their participation and contribution in the network regardless of being tied to any specific application, or necessarily having altruistic wills.
+However, this cannot be generalized to all, therefore peers need to be incentivized for their participation and contribution in the network regardless of being tied to any specific application, or necessarily having altruistic wills.

 One of the most challenging protocols of Waku for incentivization is the Waku Relay protocol.
 This is because the supplied service is in the form of bandwidth, and due to the Gossip-based nature of the routing protocol it is hard to verify which peers are the legit routers and hence are eligible for any designated reward.